kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_windows.md

 Chinese mandarin.

 For the next step, you have two options to install TensorFlow from scratch, using `pip` or `conda`.
-As a personal preferences, I suggest using `pip` on Windows and using `conda` on Linux-like OSes.
+As a personal preferences, I suggest using `pip`since it provides users with more flexibility.

-## For Windows Users: Install TensorFlow And Required Packages Using pip
+## Install TensorFlow Using pip

-### Install TensorFlow
 It is advisable to create a new, dedicated environment using Conda to accommodate TensorFlow.
 You can create a Conda environment from the installed Anaconda Navigator and have almost all the required packages there.
 Although searching plainly for "tensorflow" will prompt you to install TensorFlow, it might not be the specific version that serves your purpose.
 To resolve this, you probably have to download the specific version from TensorFlow's official website (e.g.
 `tensorflow-2.3.0`).
-If downloading with the web browser (e.g. <font face="Lora">Chrome</font>, <font face="Lora">Internet Explorer</font>) is unsuccessful due to poor Internet connections, you are encouraged to try an alternative software, such as <font face="Lora">BitTorrent</font>.
+If downloading from e.g. [PyPI](https://pypi.org) with the web browser (e.g. <font face="Lora">Chrome</font>, <font face="Lora">Internet Explorer</font>) is unsuccessful due to poor Internet
+connections, you are encouraged to try an alternative software, such as <font face="Lora">BitTorrent</font>.

-### Install CUDA & cuDNN
+## Install CUDA Drivers
 Before you start, check that your machine should have GPUs, and should have their drivers correctly installed.
 Normally, you don't need to worry about this if your machine is pre-installed with Windows 10 and its corresponding hardware drivers, for example.
 Otherwise, you'll probably have to download and install the appropriate GPU drivers.
 I recommend